-The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, folk dance, Latin dance, hip-hop, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, yoga, and Zumba.
-Varsity sports include badminton, basketball, futsal, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders) in addition to men’s water polo.
+The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, dabké, fitness, Latin dance, hip-hop, swimming, table-tennis, taekwondo, kickboxing, tennis, and yoga.
+Varsity sports include badminton, basketball, futsal, swimming, table-tennis, taekwondo, kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders).

 Throughout the year, the LAU Athletics Office organizes intercollegiate, intramural, high school, and, whenever possible, international tournaments, in addition to coordinating student athletes’ participation in many other local, regional and international events.
 Most of the varsity teams are exposed to high-level competition locally and internationally, and participate in the Lebanese Federation of University Sports (FSUL) sanctioned championships, the USC League (University Sports Conference), as well as playing against all officially recognized universities and colleges in Lebanon.
 At the end of each academic year, an Athletics Awards banquet is held to recognize and honor LAU’s best and most dedicated athletes and coaches.